pavidinesh143/LAB-1-ATM/README.md

 3. Draw the diagram.

-4. Sve the diagram successfully.
+4. Save the diagram successfully.

 5. Execute it.